philippinespire/pire_lcwgs_data_processing/salarias_fasciatus/README.md

 I followed example 1. of the [`ANGSD/NgsRelate` Repository](https://github.com/ANGSD/NgsRelate)

-NgsRelate accepts two (2) input files: the file containing allele frequencies ending in `.maf.gz` and the genotype likliehoods file ending in `beagle.gz`.
+NgsRelate accepts two (2) input files: the file containing allele frequencies ending in `.maf.gz` and the genotype likliehoods file ending in `glf.gz`.

 First, we extracted the frequency column from the allele frequency file and removed the header to make it in the format that NgsRelate needs.